 During James' reign, Protestantism began to gain influence.
 His refusal to join his Protestant uncle in plundering the church's revenues angered the notoriously intolerant and bombastic Henry VIII.
 The death of James's mother, Margaret Tudor, in 1541 removed any incentive for peace with England.
 Henry invited James to a conference at York, the Scots King did not trust his overbearing uncle and deemed it unwise to attend.
 Henry was humiliatingly left to await his attendance at York and gave vent to his usual venomous fury when any dared to defy him.

 Henry intended to teach his ungracious Scottish nephew a lesson, English forces were mobilized and marched north.
 They were temporarily held back at Haddonrig, when James' forces won a victory over the English invaders.
 On 2nd October the Scottish ambassadors ruled out a conciliatory meeting between James and Henry VIII in England until the pregnant Mary of Guise delivered her child.
 James sent a further army to meet the menacing English advance, command of which was given to the King's great favourite, Oliver Sinclair.

-The two armies met at Solway Moss on the 24th November, 1542, the Scots experienced a crushing defeat, with many of the nobles taken prisoner.
+The two armies met at Solway Moss on the 24th November 1542, the Scots experienced a crushing defeat, with many of the nobles taken prisoner.
 James took the affair very badly.
-His emotional nature lead him into deep depression over the event with an over-riding sense of defeat and humiliation, made worse by constant worry about the fate of Sinclair, who was reported to have fled.
+His emotional nature led him into a deep depression over the event with an overriding sense of defeat and humiliation, made worse by constant worry about the fate of Sinclair, who was reported to have fled.

 Married (1) Madeleine of France ( (10 August 1520 - 7 July 1537) (2)Mary of Guise (22 November 1515 - 11 June 1560)